JohnIrle/Jive/README.md

 * [YouTube](https://www.youtube.com/watch?v=u-IDopU124A)

 ## Getting Started
 In order to provide a frictionless experience, Jive was created as a web application capable of running on many platforms.
 At the landing page, registration or login will be required.
-User preferences can be accessed via the gear icon to the bottom left.
-These changes will be used and reflected on the server.
 Follow the onscreen prompts for plan now to generate a single event and restaurant suggestion, or use the plan tomorrow button to generate suggestions to fill the entire day.

 ### Languages
 HTML, CSS, JS,